JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 #### Here is a picture of a Distribution Cabinet with Patch Panels inside (From a Resident).
 -  Spectrum did not not hook up our antenna cables so this resident purchased his own antenna and splitter.
--  Note the white tape labels the black TV cables and the scribbled numbers on the white antenna cables.!
+-  Note the white tape labels on the black TV cables and the scribbled numbers on the white antenna cables.!
 <img src="./E-Panel-1.png">

 * * *